Internal combustion locomotive: Diesel-electric

 Diesel–electric locomotives are diesel locomotives using electric transmission.
 In this arrangement, the diesel engine drives either an electrical DC generator (generally, less than 3000 hp net for traction), or an electrical AC alternator-rectifier (generally 3000 hp net or more for traction), the output of which provides power to the traction motors that drive the locomotive.
 There is no mechanical connection between the diesel engine and the wheels.
 The vast majority of diesel locomotives today are diesel-electric.

 The important components of diesel–electric propulsion are the diesel engine (also known as the prime mover), the main generator/alternator-rectifier, traction motors (usually with four or six axles), and a control system consisting of the engine governor and electrical or electronic components, including switchgear, rectifiers and other components, which control or modify the electrical supply to the traction motors.
 In the most elementary case, the generator may be directly connected to the motors with only very simple switchgear.

 Originally, the traction motors and generator were DC machines.
 Following the development of high-capacity silicon rectifiers in the 1960s, the DC generator was replaced by an alternator using a diode bridge to convert its output to DC.
 This advance greatly improved locomotive reliability and decreased generator maintenance costs by elimination of the commutator and brushes in the generator.
-Elimination of the brushes and commutator, in turn, disposed of the possibility of a particularly destructive type of event referred to as a flashover, which could result in immediate generator failure and, in some cases, start an engine room fire.
+Elimination of the brushes and commutator, in turn, disposed of the possibility of a particularly destructive event called a flashover, which could result in immediate generator failure and, in some cases, start an engine room fire.

 In the late 1980s, the development of high-power variable-frequency/variable-voltage (VVVF) drives, or "traction inverters," has allowed the use of polyphase AC traction motors, thus also eliminating the motor commutator and brushes.
 The result is a more efficient and reliable drive that requires relatively little maintenance and is better able to cope with overload conditions that often destroyed the older types of motors.

 In 1914, Hermann Lemp, a General Electric electrical engineer, developed and patented a reliable direct current electrical control system (subsequent improvements were also patented by Lemp).
 Lemp's design used a single lever to control both engine and generator in a coordinated fashion, and was the prototype for all diesel–electric locomotive control.
 In 1917–18, GE produced three experimental diesel–electric locomotives using Lemp's control design.
 In 1924, a diesel-electric locomotive (Eel2 original number Юэ 001/Yu-e 001) started operations.
 It had been designed by a team led by Yuri Lomonosov and built 1923–1924 by Maschinenfabrik Esslingen in Germany.
 It had 5 driving axles (1'E1').
 After several test rides, it hauled trains for almost three decades from 1925 to 1954.
 It was the world's first functional diesel locomotive.